-Representatives of Jones Simkins LLC are likely to be present at the Annual Meeting, have the opportunity to make a statement if they desire to do so and respond to stockholder questions.
+Representatives of Haynie & Company are likely to be present at the Annual Meeting, and can make a statement if they desire to do so as well as respond to stockholder questions.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF JONES SIMKINS LLC AS ITS PRINCIPAL INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2018.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF HAYNIE & COMPANY AS ITS PRINCIPAL INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR YEAR ENDING 2022.